When customers receive a survey by email, what’s the first thing they notice?

 The idea is that if a survey subject line doesn’t trigger an emotion, the email might not stand out from the dozens of other messages the recipient receives in his inbox.

-For instance, a subject line like “Tell us what you think” isn’t likely to make people feel anything in particular.
-Customers might ignore it simply because it’s too similar (both in style and in tone) to many other subject lines, and people will ignore it just because they are over surveyed.
+For instance, a subject line like “Tell us what you think” will not likely make people feel anything in particular.
+Customers might ignore it simply because it’s too similar (in style and tone) to many other subject lines, and people will ignore it just because they are over-surveyed.

 So what can businesses do?
 Well, especially for B2Cs, here are some emotions they could try triggering along with a subject line example for each one:

-- Empathy – “Help us deliver better service”;
+• Empathy – “Help us deliver better service” or “Shape [company name]’s future with your input”;

-You may find different sources encouraging you to also use emojis to drive engagement, trigger a positive sentiment and make the survey subject lines stand out.
-It’s a rather obvious reaction one would expect, however a study tends to contradict it.
-It seems that although it draws more attention it works the other way around in terms of triggered emotions.
+You may find different sources encouraging you to use emojis to drive engagement, trigger a positive sentiment, and make the survey subject lines stand out.
+It’s a rather obvious reaction one would expect; however, a study tends to contradict it.
+Although it draws more attention, it seems to work the other way around in terms of triggered emotions.
 An emoji used in the subject line increases the negative sentiment for an email by 26%.

 8. A/B test the survey subject lines